compwiz32/Presentations/2021-11 SocalPSUG AzDevOps Demo/Presentation-Notes.md

-# SoCal PSUG: Running On-Prem Automation with Azure DevOps Services
+# SoCal PSUG: Running On-prem Automation with Azure DevOps Services

 ### Agenda

-- AzDevOps: What is it and what does it do?
+- AZDevOps: What is it and what does it do?
-- Highlight why you want to consider AzDevOps (Hint: cost, features & flexibility)
+- Highlight why you want to consider AZDevOps (Hint: cost, features & flexibility)
-- How to run on-prem workloads from in the Azure cloud.. why?
+- How to run "on-prem" workloads from in the Azure cloud.. why?
 - Show off the interface / How to get started
 - Explain the buttons and knobs
 - Create and run some automation